 But there is a way to create our Future

-Now I’ll be the first one to admit that I am not socially normal.
+Now I’ll be the first one to admit that I’m not socially normal.

-Do you, too, seem to be looking in on the collective behaviors of the humans like you are an alien?
+Do you, too, seem to be looking in on the collective behaviors of the humans like you’re an alien?

 That “abnormality” is fairly normal for academics in many fields, actually.
 We are observers, and got into academia because there was always something quirky about how we saw things.

-So all that aside, yes, New Year’s resolutions, which are the latest craze right now for obvious reasons, do suck.
+So all that aside, yes, New Year’s resolutions, which have been the latest craze lately for obvious reasons, do suck.

 And I say that because they seem to highlight and make very real-seeming a sense of resistance, into which we are going to fling our willpower, backed by the auspicious powers of the sun-circling pattern of the earth.

 Now I know our resistance can seem real, just as our belief in will-power can seem to be based on some power that we think we possess.